12 of My Favorite Amazing European Cities

 I have to admit I almost neglected to put this Italian city on my list.

-I spent a few nights here and loved it so much I went back for another night.
+I spent a few nights here and loved it so much I went back for another night in the same year.

 Another city in the Veneto region, Vicenza is smaller than Verona.